Functional Lab Testing

 Step 3 – The results are sent to us where we an analyse and recommend which foods/herbs/supplements you need, and which foods you need to avoid to restore your health.

-We may recommend herbs or supplements, if we see that you would benefit from them in order to rebalance your health.
+I may recommend herbs or supplements, if I see that you would benefit from them in order to rebalance your health.

 Some information on the most common tests are outlined below: